Afrah-Mouhsine/Product-Explorer/README.md

-# Product Search Web App
+# Product Search React App

 A powerful and user-friendly product search application that allows users to filter products by categories, search by keywords, and view essential product details like price, description, and ratings.